-At Sea and Dockside observers fill out occurrence reports which are sent to DFO for review and follow up as necessary.
-All At Sea and Dockside observers have been designated by the Director of C&P as authorities under Section 63(1) of the Fisheries Act.
-This means that it is an offense to make a false or misleading statement whether orally or in writing to an At Sea or Dockside observer.
+At Sea and Dockside observers fill out occurrence reports which are reviewed by C&P's Groundfish Enforcement Coordinator and followed up on as necessary.
+All At Sea and Dockside observers have been designated as authorities by the Director of C&P under Section 63(1) of the Fisheries Act.
+It is an offense to make a false or misleading statement whether orally or in writing to an At Sea or Dockside observer.

-Fishery officers are tasked with the responsibility of responding coast-wide to calls from the general public, other agencies, observers and industry users reporting all types of occurrences including commercial, recreational and Indigenous groundfish.
-Fishery officers inspect and investigate groundfish vessels for compliance with Conditions of Licences, Fisheries Act and related Regulations and Variation Orders.
+Fishery officers are responsible for responding coast-wide to calls from the general public, other agencies, observers and industry users reporting all types of occurrences including commercial, food, social, ceremonial and recreational groundfish.